Thinking of an in-ground swimming pool? Dive into this!

 - Advantages of concrete pools

 The two main attractions to installing a fibreglass pool is the ease of installation and lower cost.
 Though the price difference between a quality fibreglass pool installed by a reputable builder versus a custom concrete pool is much less than consumers think.
 Many fibreglass pools can be easily installed incorrectly, as it's a much quicker job, leaving many headaches ahead for the new pool owner.
-Most fibreglass pools can be installed within a week, while a concrete pool can take approx 3 months to construct.
+Most fibreglass pools can be installed within a week, while a concrete pool can take approximately 3 months to construct.

 Overall construction costs